Former Fed Reveals Grim Details On @user-fg8pt8pp3o's Murder

 Let's fucking do it.

-They go make their arrest and then they present the case to the you know district attorney after the fact.
+They go make their arrests and then they present the case to the district attorney after the fact.

 Feds, we don't operate that way.

-With the feds, you ain't arrested nobody unless you talk to an AUSA, okay, or an assistant United States attorney versus an assisted district attorney.
+With the feds, you ain't arrested nobody unless you talk to an AUSA, okay, or an assistant United States attorney versus an assistant district attorney.

-When you're a federal, you gotta do everything with the AUSA.
+When you're a federal, you got to do everything with the AUSA.

-You know, you typically don't arrest someone without an AUSA's authorization to you know, agree to prosecute the case and to go ahead and uh already have preemptive steps to file a criminal complaint, whatever it may be like that.
+You know, you typically don't arrest someone without an AUSA's authorization to agree to prosecute the case and to go ahead and already have preemptive steps to file a criminal complaint or whatever it may be like that.

-But with the state, they can go ahead and arrest you off rip, just all probable cause.
+But with the state, they can go ahead and arrest you off rip just off probable cause.

 They don't have to cut no paper, right?

-What you gonna call a prosecutor at three o'clock in the morning and be like, hey all, do you want to take my case?
+What, you're going to call a prosecutor at three o'clock in the morning and be like, hey, do you want to take my case?

-No, they're just gonna fucking arrest you, book you right there, and then take you to the jail, drop you off, write up some paperwork, and then you know, at some point, you know, whether you get bonded or not, the state will come back and you know decide if they're gonna file charges against you later.
+And then, you know, at some point, you know, whether you get bonded or not, the state will come back and decide if they're going to file charges against you later.

 That's how the state works.